bbondd/NST/README.md

 ![style](./results/noise_negative.png)

-You can see the image is tring to avoid noise pattern
+You can see the image is trying to avoid noise pattern
 <br  /><br  /><br  /><br  /><br  />

 ![style](./results/rectangle_style.png)

 ![style](./results/rectangle_negative.png)

-Image is tring to avoid rectangular pattern.
+Image is trying to avoid rectangular pattern.